top of page

 Since 2017, we have been lucky to welcome talented young women with Canada Summer Jobs opportunities: Nadifa Mohamed, Maysam Ghani, Yusra Yacout, Afnan Yakot, Mio Muyoboke, Afsheen Chodwdurry, Mira Ghabiel, Cynthia Cella Russo and Jonelle Sills.

 They have contributed to make the Summer seasons a success by bringing new perspectives, fresh ideas, passion and energy.
-We are so grateful to be able to welcome them into the Jamii family.
+We are grateful to be able to welcome them into the Jamii family.

 Ana.jpeg